 Step 4.
 To bake, remove the desired number of cookies and bake according to the recipe directions, adding 2-5 minutes as needed.

 - For slice-and-bake cookies, prepare the recipe and shape the dough into a log as directed.
 Freeze the log in a freezer-safe bag.
-To bake, allow the dough to warm to room temperature so you can slice without cracking the dough.
+To bake, allow the dough log to warm to room temperature so you can slice without cracking the dough.
 Slice and bake as directed.

-- For cut-out cookies, prepare the recipe and shape into discs.
+- For cut-out cookies, prepare the recipe and shape the dough into discs.
 Wrap in plastic wrap and store in a freezer-safe bag.
 To bake, allow the dough to thaw overnight in the fridge in the bag.
 Then allow it to come to room temperature until warm enough to roll out and cut.

-- Vanishing Oatmeal Chocolate Chip Cookies
+- Chewy Oatmeal Chocolate Chip Cookies

 - Healthy Peanut Butter Oatmeal Cookies